 Having no experience with EVs, I rode my motorcycle 500 miles to buy a 2022 ER Lariat, attached a trailer and drove 500 miles back trailering probably 2500 lbs in the form of a Uhaul motorcycle trailer.

 Then threw a tailgate party.

 - If you decide to fill the front cooler with beer and lay out all the food including chili in the plugged in crock pot on the tailgate, put away the FOB.
 Truck is on far right in pic.

 The tailgate button is awfully close to the frunk button on the FOB.
 If pressed, you will dump the chili and food into the bed of the truck.
-And may do it twice if you didn't know you did it the first time and your wife set everything back up when you lowered the tailgate -- all while you are wondering why the Frunk isn't opening.
+And may do it twice if you didn't know you did it the first time and your wife set everything back up when you lowered the tailgate, while wondering why the Frunk wasn't opening.

 - Don't let chili and dip sit on your Ford Tough Spray In Liner for three days.
 It is very stubborn in getting off.

 The Road Trip with Trailer Report for the experienced Lightning Owners